 NOTE: For a long term solution, use a named Excel table, as a data source.
 It will adjust automatically, if new rows are added.

 The written instructions are below the video, and you can download the sample file to follow along with the video.
+Also, the full video transcript is further down on this page - go to video transcript.

 The Change PivotTable Data Source dialog box opens, and you can see the the source table or range in the Table/Range box.
 This may be a reference to a sheet and range of cells, such as